anaspleen/gvin/readme.md

 For developers :
 - use the intelliJ formatter in dev folder

-Well listen, let the developer do the job, be sure I'll push as soon as possible okey ?
+Well listen, let the developer do the job, be sure I'll push as soon as possible okay ?